codesandbox/codesandbox-client/packages/homepage/content/articles/introducing-docker-support/index.md

 ## Building a project with Deno

+First of all, here's a template that you can fork to get started with Docker yourself: https://codesandbox.io/p/sandbox/docker-example-hsd8ke.

 If getting Deno to work on CodeSandbox before was a bit of a headache, now it’s strikingly simple!

 The only thing I really have to do is to create a Dockerfile at `.codesandbox/Dockerfile` to run Deno: